mjs2600/maryjane/source/teaching-summary.html.md

 I look forward to having undergraduates to mentor and a classroom of my own in order to refine my teaching abilities.
 Dr. Bonk once said, "the best thing you can do to improve yourself as a teacher is throw your notes away at the end of the semester."
 I will take every class I teach as an opportunity to update, revise, and reorganize the way I teach that class.
+At the completion of a course, I will judge my success as a teacher on how well students learned the material and developed as thinkers.
+This will help me to refine my approach to teaching and be more effective in the future.

 I am prepared to teach general chemistry, physical chemistry, inorganic chemistry, and analytical chemistry, as well as specialty courses in the [Chemistry and Physics of Cooking] (http://people.duke.edu/~ms325/teaching-cooking-chemistry/), [Biomedical Optical Imaging] (http://people.duke.edu/~ms325/teaching-biomedical-optical-imaging-syllabus/), and [Optical Spectroscopy in Environmental Science] (http://people.duke.edu/~ms325/teaching-environmental-photonics/).
 More than anything else, I want to teach students how to solve problems and think critically.